NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/nRFCloudLocationServices.rst

 Assisted GPS Location Service
 *****************************

-You can enable your devices to request assisted GPS data using `nRF Cloud's Assisted GPS Location Service API <https://api.nrfcloud.com/v1#tag/Assisted-GPS>`_ in your deployment.
+You can enable your devices to request assisted GPS (A-GPS) data using `nRF Cloud's Assisted GPS Location Service API <https://api.nrfcloud.com/v1#tag/Assisted-GPS>`_ in your deployment.

 To use the API, set the ``enableNrfCloudAGPSLocationService`` parameter to ``true`` and set the ``nrfCloudTeamId`` parameter to your team ID when deploying the solution.